alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/HvacFanMode-v1.md

 | Access     | read-only                                               |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true |

 The interface version.
-The EmitsChangedSignal of this is property should be "const" once that feature is implemented in core.
+The EmitsChangedSignal of this property should be "const" once that feature is implemented in core.

 #### Mode